CedarsDSN/Galaxy_tutorial_scRNAseq_analysis/docs/Tertiary analysis/Plot PCA, UMAP and tSNE.rst

 .. figure:: /images/umap.png
    :width: 500
    :height: 400
-   :alt: Principal components
+   :alt: UMAP

-   The tSNE plot above shows the 7 clusters that are obtained
+   The UMAP plot above shows the 7 clusters that are obtained

+The UMAP or tSNE plot can also be used to study batch effects in your data.
+For example, in the UMAP plot, you can see that the